-A. The individual batting champion shall be the batter with the highest percentage average, provided he is credited with as many total appearances at the plate as the number of games scheduled for his team in the tournament, multiplied by 2.5.
+A. The individual batting champion shall be the batter with the highest percentage average, provided they are credited with as many total appearances at the plate as the number of games scheduled for their team in the tournament, multiplied by 2.5.